Bluetooth-Compose/Bluetooth-Compose/README.md

 ### Steering Committee

 First of all, here's a shout-out to Chris Davies at [Velvet Skies](https://velvetskies.com/), who designed the Bluetooth-Compose logo.
 Chris was the UI head at Nokia Entertainment Worldwide, back in Nokia's glory-days, and given his demonstrated value-add to such a prominent global blue-chip, he is naturally this project's first port of call when it comes to UI and UX.
+The founder of this project worked with Chris at Nokia's Bristol office.

 We are also seeking similarly qualified people to be part of the Bluetooth-Compose Steering Committee, just one keeping an eye on what's going on and feeding back the occasional comment is the minimum needed, and perhaps occasionally attending a steering committee Teams meeting (or something of that ilk).